-Trained as a general practitioner in England, Gina is an Associate Professor in the Department of Family Medicine, which she joined in 2000 and she works as a family physician with a family practice at the McMaster Family Practice (MFP) and trains residents.
+An academic general practitioner who trained and worked in England since the early 90’s, Gina joined the McMaster Department of Family Medicine in 2000.
+She works as a family physician with a busy family practice at the McMaster Family Practice (MFP) where she is deeply involved in training family medicine residents.

 Her research experience started in the UK as a fellow with the Imperial College School of Medicine where she developed and worked on the National Survey of Diabetes Care for the British Diabetes Association.
 Since moving to Canada, she has been the recipient of many research grants and held research fellowships with CIHR and Diabetes Canada.
 Her PhD in Epidemiology was awarded the Faculty of Health Sciences Graduate Program Outstanding Thesis Award by McMaster University.
 She is one of a few active practicing family physicians who also holds a PhD.

 She worked extensively with the Public Health Agency of Canada around the development and validation of the CANRISK diabetes scoring tool.
 She received an Award of Excellence from the College of Family Physicians of Canada in 2016 and CIHR selected her as one of Canada’s 150 Researchers.
 Gina was presented the prestigious Mid-Career Researcher Award from the North American Primary Care Research Group (NAPCRG) in November 2018.

 Gina regularly supervises undergraduate, masters and doctoral students.
 Her students have been successful in obtaining research grants and have won McMaster University Health Sciences Quality Assurance Awards and Ontario College of Family Physicians Resident Research Prizes.
 In 2017, she was recognized for her excellence in student supervision by the McMaster University Department of Health Research Methodology, Evidence and Impact.

 Publications Toggle Publications